melineab/convolution/readme.txt

-* Files must be in .json or .txt format.
+* Files containing matrices must be in .json or .txt format.

   If it is a .txt file, each value must be on a new line.
-  The first row is the number of layers, the second is the number of rows, third is the number of columns.
+  The first row is the number of layers(integer), the second is the number of rows(integer), the third is the number of columns(integer).
-  The rest are components of a given matrix.
+  The rest are components of a given matrix(integer/float).

-   Eexample of 2 layer 3D matrix (2x3x3):
+   Example of 2 layer 3D matrix (2x3x3):

    2   <---- layer
    3   <---- row
    3   <---- column
-   11
-   12
-   13
-   11
-   12
-   13
-   11
-   12
-   13
-   21
-   22
-   23
-   21
-   22
-   23
-   21
-   22
-   23
+   1
+   1
+   1
+   2
+   2
+   2
+   3
+   3
+   3
+   1
+   1
+   1
+   2
+   2
+   2
+   3
+   3
+   3

+ If it is a .json file, the 3D matrix must be in square brackets.
+Every layer, every matrix, every row of a 3D matrix must be in square brackets, separated by commas.
+ Each value in a row is an integer or float, separated by a comma.

+  Example of 2 layer 3D matrix (2x3x3):

+  [[[1, 1, 1], [2, 2, 2], [3, 3, 3]],[[1, 1, 1], [2, 2, 2], [3, 3, 3]]]